Jehangir-Wahid/My-Resume/README.md

 ## Work Experience
 `6+ years`&nbsp; `Magento 4 years`&nbsp; `React Native 9 months`&nbsp; `Laravel 8 months`&nbsp; `C# 8 months`

-#### React Native (MERN Stack) Experience
+### Inaequo Solutions

+#### Lead Software Engineer (March 2021 - Present)

-Working on a cross platform mobile application, i.e. soon to be published on Playstore/Appstore.
+Working on a cross platform mobile application, i.e. soon to be published on Playstore/Appstore, using **MERN Stack** (React Native).
 Also worked on Google Maps Places API’s in Javascript.
 The following is the summary of my responsibilities:

 <strong>&nbsp;o&nbsp;</strong> Developing a cross platform mobile application in React Native.<br />
 <strong>&nbsp;o&nbsp;</strong> Developing a secure backend using NodeJs and ExpressJs.<br />